tejaspandey1992/torrentDownloader/README.md

 Not exactly this entry will differ from system to system.

-***/30** - Tells about the minutes at which scrapping and maintaince routine should run
+***/30** - Tells about the minutes at which scrapping and maintenance routine should run

 This time can be changed depending upon the need by default it is 30 minutes , can be changed depending upon need  .